Most people who get disability benefits want to work — and in Minnesota, the good news is that you can!

 When you get a job, Supplemental Security Income (SSI) counts less than half of your earnings when they figure out your benefit amount.
 That means you'll always have more money when you work than you would on SSI alone.
 You can try out a job, earn more money and even save money while keeping your SSI benefits.

-- Can I keep my health coverage?
-In Minnesota, it's nearly impossible to lose health coverage simply because of work.
-In fact, if you work, you might become eligible for employer-sponsored coverage.
+In Minnesota, you won't lose your health coverage simply because you work.
+In fact, if you work, you might save money or have better coverage.